 - SQL Server is not listening on the TCP protocol.
 Go back to the section Enable protocols.

 - SQL Server is listening on a port other than the port you specified.
-Go back to the section Gathering Information about the Instance of SQL Server.
+Go back to the section Get the TCP port number.

 - The SQL Server TCP port is being blocked by the firewall.
 Go back to the section Opening a Port in the Firewall.

 Once you can connect using the IP address and port number, attempt to connect using the IP address without a port number.
 For a default instance, just use the IP address.
 For a named instance, use the IP address and the instance name in the format IP address backslash instance name, for example